-4.10 Voting
+Voting

-4.10.1 A Governor may not vote at a meeting of the Council unless, within 7 Clear Days prior to the commencement of the meeting the individual has made a declaration in the form specified within Schedule A of these Standing Orders, that, where relevant, the individual is a Member of the Public or Patient Constituency which elected them or the Staff Constituency as the case may be and is not prevented from being a Member of the Council by paragraph 8 of Schedule 7 to the 2006 Act or under the Constitution.
+4.10.1 A Governor may not vote at a meeting of the Council unless, within 7 Clear Days prior to the commencement of the meeting the individual has made a declaration in the form specified within Schedule A of these Standing Orders, that, where relevant, the individual is a Member of the Public or Patients' Constituency which elected them or the Staff Constituency as the case may be and is not prevented from being a Member of the Council by paragraph 8 of Schedule 7 to the 2006 Act or under the Constitution.

 Subject to clause 4.10.4 below, every question at a meeting shall be determined by a majority of the votes of the Chair of the meeting and the Governors present and voting on the question.